-(9) A person who owns, controls or operates a swimming pool at a non-residential premises in the Relevant Area may operate that facility if it is not open to the public.
-Note: subclause (9) is intended to permit facilities to operate that are not open to the public, such as schools, workplaces or onsite rehabilitation facilities.
+- (9) A person who owns, controls or operates a swimming pool at a non-residential premises in the Relevant Area may operate that facility if it is: - (a) for the purpose of providing an exclusive venue for a single school at any one time for use for educational purposes; or - (b) if it is not open to the public.

+Note: paragraph (b) is intended to permit facilities to operate that are not open to the public, such as schools, workplaces or onsite rehabilitation facilities.
+Member only facilities are considered open to the public.